iota07/jupyter-notebooks/README.md

 # Jupyter notebooks repository

-These notebooks will serve as my training ground while learning about Deep Learning and Machine Learning and Data Science Framework
+These notebooks will serve as my training ground to practice my knowledge of Deep Learning and Machine Learning and Data Science Frameworks

 ## tech